 - Automatic $300 travel credit per year.

 - Reimbursement for Global Entry, which speeds up going through security at airports.
 Global Entry includes domestic TSA-precheck and saves me so much time at the airport.
-Even if you don’t get this card, getting Global Entry is a no-brainer.
+Getting Global Entry is a no-brainer even if you don’t get this card.

 - Travel insurance for travel charges made with the card.
 This first drew me to the card, as I realized it was not the smartest to travel routinely without insurance which I had been doing for years.